 |

-views of the emergency exit corridor where the bazooka was fired - on
+views of the emergency exit corridor where the bazooka was supposedly fired - on

-the left, looking down toward the exit from the main tunnel; on the
+the left, looking down toward the exit from the main tunnel; in the

-right, the iron door that closes the emergency exit today (on the other
+center, the iron door that closes the emergency exit today; on the

 |